 Get your script and start the video.
 Pause the video when people are talking and write down the time code next to the words.
 You can do this in Word or Text, but always make sure you convert them into an .srt-file.
 This format can be used for most platforms.

 The good thing about the tools above, is that they are all free of charge.
 Maybe you do not trust these free tools.
 For a small fee you can get your videos subtitled by external sources.
 Here you can find some external parties.

 Burn in or add later?
-Most video platforms and social media platforms use .srt-files.
+Most online video platforms and social media platforms use .srt-files.
 The benefit of these subtitles, is that they are easy to adapt.
 However, sometimes videos only work with burned-in subtitles.
 For example, on LinkedIn.
 Whenever you discover a mistake in these subtitles, you need to update the whole video again.
 Before adding subtitles, consider what platforms you will be using and what kind of subtitles are required.

 One fact that is as clear as day, is that you should start subtitling your videos.
 Add it to your video production checklist.
 The more often you do it, the easier it gets.